malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 ## Dynamic heterogeneities {#sec:dynamic_heterogeneities}

-The non-exponential structural relaxation in @fig:isf also hints at the presence of dynamic heterogeneities.
+The non-exponential structural relaxation in @fig:isf also hints at the presence of dynamic heterogeneities (@sec:heterogeneous_dynamics).
+The deviation from a Gaussian distribution of motions is measured using the non-Gaussian parameter $\alpha$ (@eq:non-gaussian).
 As the temperature decreases from 2.5 to 1.30, the maximum value of non-Gaussian parameter increases, demonstrating an increase in the dynamic heterogeneities,